-Subscribing to a managed WiFi service means that you no longer have to invest upfront capital when setting up your network.
-Instead you pay a monthly or annual subscription fee based on your usage.
+Subscribing to a managed WiFi service means you no longer have to invest upfront capital when setting up your network.
+Instead, you pay a monthly or annual subscription fee based on your usage.

 2. Reduced operational costs

-Your managed service provider will take care of all hardware and software updates, as well as upgrades, troubleshooting and support to users through a 24/7 helpdesk.
-Organisations no longer have the ongoing expense of dedicated IT staff to manage and maintain wireless networks, and provide support to guests and other WiFi users.
+Your managed service provider will take care of all hardware and software updates, upgrades, troubleshooting and support to users through a 24/7 helpdesk.
+Organisations no longer have the ongoing expense of dedicated IT staff to manage and maintain wireless networks and support guests and other WiFi users.

 Nothing is more frustrating than an unreliable WiFi connection.
-From schools to businesses, it can have a profound effect on productivity and even morale.
-For those subscribing to managed WiFi, the 24/7 monitoring service would mean that any issues would be identified and resolved before you know about them, avoiding any unnecessary stress and costly downtime.
-The majority of the time, issues would be fixed remotely, with any hardware swap outs happening the next business day, avoiding any long, drawn-out manufacturer warranty processes.
+From schools to businesses, it can profoundly affect productivity and even morale.
+For those subscribing to managed WiFi, the 24/7 monitoring service would mean that any issues would be identified and resolved before you know about them, avoiding unnecessary stress and costly downtime.
+Most of the time, issues would be fixed remotely, with any hardware swap-outs happening the next business day, avoiding long, drawn-out manufacturer warranty processes.

 4. Safe & Secure

-Data is one of the most valuable commodities for both individuals and businesses, and moving to a managed service provider shifts the responsibility of network security from the business to your provider.
-Managed WiFi service engineers have to undergo rigorous training, and know the best practices for setting up the most secure networks and admin controls.
-They are up to speed with potential attacks and breaches, and it is their sole job to keep your data safe.
+Data is one of the most valuable commodities for individuals and businesses, and moving to a managed service provider shifts the responsibility of network security from the company to your provider.
+Managed WiFi service engineers must undergo rigorous training and know the best practices for setting up the most secure networks and admin controls.
+They are up to speed with potential attacks and breaches, and keeping your data safe is their sole job.

 5. Scalable and future-proof

 Because managed WiFi networks are cloud-based, it is relatively easy to increase the number of access points to follow business growth.
-Organisations can extend their coverage and/or easily add new connected sites with reduced hardware investments, since most of the WiFi intelligence resides in the cloud.
-Managed WiFi thus enables extremely agile and scalable wireless networks.
+Since most WiFi intelligence resides in the cloud, organisations can extend their coverage and easily add newly connected sites with reduced hardware investments.
+Managed WiFi thus enables highly agile and scalable wireless networks.